jfo/blag/_drafts/mandelwat.md

 =================

-So at this point I am going to drop the more general `Graph` abstraction and just hardcode that object's predicate as the mandelbrot test.
+So at this point I am going to drop the more general `Graph` abstraction and just hardcode that object's predicate as the Mandelbrot test.
 That... pretty much looks like you would expect.

 ```js